I-am-PUID-0/DUMB_docs/docs/contributing.md

   - navigation
 ---

-## 🤝 Contributing to DMB
+## 🤝 Contributing to DUMB

-Thank you for your interest in contributing to **Debrid Media Bridge (DMB)**!
+Thank you for your interest in contributing to **Debrid Unlimited Media Bridge (DUMB)**!

 We welcome all forms of contributions — not just code.

-DMB is an open-source, community-driven project.
+DUMB is an open-source, community-driven project.

 Whether you're a developer, power user, or just someone passionate about improving media automation, your help is always appreciated!

+Thank you for helping make DUMB better for everyone!

 ---